 Back then, home or business security meant some magnetic switches on the windows and doors of the building.
 If the magnet was moved, the switch was turned on and tipped the alarms.
 There were few if any that would have anything that felt motion.
-So you break a hole in the wall and enter the house or business there.
+So to break into the place and not set off the alarm, you break a hole in the wall and enter the house or business there.
 Thus, you have the Hole in The Wall Gang.

 Reading his book, you get to know the man and what made him tick.
 For him, this was all business. and business was good.
 So I needed one question answered.
-Was Las Vegas a safe place to live with the Mob here.
+Was Las Vegas a safe place to live with the Mob here?
 The answer was a simple “Yes.”
-Asking for a little more clarification, he said people knew their places in society.
+Asking for a little more clarification, he said that people living here knew their places in society.

 I had a friend who’s mother ran a store that was frequented by Tony.
 She never believed Tony was this cold-blooded killer the press made him out to be.
 She was not in the mob, so why should she think that?
 She never had a reason to see the mob in action or to fear them.

 However, if you were in the mob, you knew the rules and you knew the penalties for breaking those rules.
 In simple terms, that’s what life was like here in Las Vegas.
 People also forget that back then, Vegas was a small town in the middle of the desert.